 The other key aspect of this sub-clause is the organization will need to demonstrate how it evaluates compliance with other requirements.
-Most organizations fulfil this clause via their internal audit processes, but other compliance audits, checks and reviews can be used.
+Most organizations fulfill this clause via their internal audit processes, but other compliance audits, checks, and reviews can be used.
 The organization should define its processes for evaluating compliance with legal and other requirements and must maintain documented information relating to these activities.
 The process must cover:

 - Frequency of evaluation

 - Maintain knowledge on compliance status